 I don't know.
 Personally I've had enough of knocking around the old world to last me quite awhile.

 Robert Ward Getchell, Jr., was born in Cedar Falls, Iowa, on June 11, 1916.
 He was the son of Robert Ward Getchell, Sr., who served on the chemistry faculty of the Iowa State Teachers College from 1909 through 1949.
 Bob Getchell, Jr., enrolled at the Teachers College for the 1932-1933 school year.
 He played trumpet with the Richard Sucher's Campus Playboys both locally and on their trip to Europe.
 Bob Getchell displayed special talents in music, drama, and tennis during his years as a student.
 He played in the Brass Choir, the College Band, the Marching Band, and the Symphony Orchestra.
-After graduating from the Teachers College in 1937, he studied at the Eastman School of Music.
+After graduating from the Teachers College in 1937, he studied at the Eastman School of Music and later earned his Ph.D. in music from the University of Iowa in 1957.
+Dr. Getchell then taught music at Luther College in Decorah, Iowa.
 He served in the military during World War II.
 He married Helen F. Byers.
 He died in Corpus Christi South in 2002.

 Bob Getchell was one of the Campus Playboys, who, without Richard Sucher, made another European cruise in the summer of 1935.